manisha-Singh-UW/LING573_HUE-Human-Understanding-and-Empathy/README.md

 Note: The code can also be run on Condor by using `condor_submit D4_primary.cmd`

 Here are the steps to obtain the scores for the evaltest results:
-1. The predictions.zip file has been created using the outputs of the evaltest.
+1. The `predictions.zip` file has been created using the outputs of the evaltest.
 The contents of this file are according to the specifications of the WASSA 2022 shared task for the EMP subtask, as described at https://codalab.lisn.upsaclay.fr/competitions/834#learn_the_details-submission-format
 2. Please create a CodaLab account and register for the competition at the link above.
-3. Submit the predictions.zip file to the competition at the following location: https://codalab.lisn.upsaclay.fr/competitions/834#participate
+3. Submit the `predictions.zip` file to the competition at the following location: https://codalab.lisn.upsaclay.fr/competitions/834#participate
 4. Once processed, the scores will be available on the 'Submit/View Results' section of the 'Participate' page.

-EvalTest for the Primary Task from WASSA 2022: https://codalab.lisn.upsaclay.fr/competitions/834#results
+EvalTest for the Primary Task from WASSA 2022: https://codalab.lisn.upsaclay.fr/competitions/834#results Here is the screenshot from the leaderboard for the shared task.
+The highlighted row shows the results of the evaltest.
 <img width="1006" alt="Codalab_D3_Leaderboard_v4" src="https://github.com/manisha-Singh-UW/LING573_HUE-Human-Understanding-and-Empathy/assets/11152321/d6f119a5-48de-4191-acc7-00b86d5fce03">